tianzhou2011/Yinglong_formal/README.md

-This Repo contain the sample codes for "Output Scaling: YingLong - Delayed Chain of Thought in a Large Pretrained Time Series Forecasting Model".
+This Repo contains the sample codes for "Output Scaling: YingLong - Delayed Chain of Thought in a Large Pretrained Time Series Forecasting Model".

 The dataset preprocessing code is in ```prepare_data.py```.